mhus/z-mhus-lib/mhu-lib-constgenerator/readme.md

 * The new const class will be generated using a jtwig template.
 The default template will be delivered with the plugin.

+* set -Dmaven.generate.force=true to set force to true

 ## Parameters

 ### outputDirectory